-War Eagle Trail Professional Review and Guide
+War Eagle Trail Professional Guide

 "The trail follows War Eagle Creek through a lush forest, past a small cave, and to the top of a bluff.
 The trail runs along a forested bluffline and follows a canebrake that grows beside War Eagle Creek.
 An unusual aspect of the creek is that it flows north from its headwaters in the Boston Mountains instead of south, like most other streams.